duganchen/electron-react-typescript-boilerplate/README.md

     ELECTRON_IS_DEV=0 yarn workspace main run start

-## Testing

-To test, just start it like this:

-    yarn start

-You have hot reload for the React app because it's being served with React Scripts.
-To restart Electron, quit it; it will restart automatically, and pick up any changes you've made to the main process' source code.

-Click the "Ping the main process" button, and you'll see "ping" in the console.
-That confirms that the main (Electron) and renderer (React) processes are communicating properly.

-## Setting Up VSCode Debugging
+## Setting Up The React Developer Tools

-Here's your workflow going forward.
-You keep "yarn start" running in the background (probably in its own terminal), you open the root of the monorepo as a workspace in VSCode, and you use VSCode to debug both the main and renderer processes.

-Install VSCode's [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension if you haven't already.

-I also recommend the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extensions: again, if you don't already have them.

 To install the React Developer Tools, look up [DevTools Extension](https://www.electronjs.org/docs/tutorial/devtools-extension) to see how to get the path to the extension.
 Then put the following in main/.env:

     DEVTOOLS=/path/to/react-developer-tools

+## Setting Up VSCode

+Add the .vscode files that I've prepared.

+Install VSCode's [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension if you haven't already.

+I also recommend the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extensions: again, if you don't already have them.

+## Debugging the Renderer Process

-In the monorepo's root, add .vscode/launch.json:
+In the root of the repository, enter:

-    {
-      "version": "0.2.0",
-      "configurations": [
-        {
-          "name": "Attach to Chrome",
-          "type": "chrome",
-          "request": "attach",
-          "port": 9222,
-          "webRoot": "${workspaceRoot}",
-          "sourceMaps": true
-        }
-      ]
-    }
+    yarn start

+That starts both the React server and Electron.

-In VSCode, set a breakpoint.
+In VSCode, set a breakpoint .
 Select the "Attach to Chrome" configuration and, well, attach to Chrome (Electron).
-In Electron, press Cmd-R to reload.
 Use the application until VSCode hits the breakpoint.

+You've have live reloading for the React, because it's being served with react-scripts.
+To pick up changes to the main process, build the Typescript with (Cmd|Ctrl)-Shift-b.
+Then select the "Restart" menu item.

+When you're done, Select "File->Quit".

+## Debugging the Main Process

+To debug the main process, don't use "yarn start".
+Instead, start only the React server with:

+    BROWSER=none yarn workspace renderer start

+Wait for the port to open.
+Then, in VSCode, use the "Debug Main Process" launch configuration and let VSCode launch Electron.
+Set a breakpoint in the main process.
+VSCode should hit it.

 ## Credits